passenger about inca trail

 The network was based on two north-south roads with numerous branches.

-The most important Inca road was the Camino Real (Royal Road), as it is known in Spanish, with a length of 5,200 kilometres (3,200 mi).
+The most important Inca road was the Camino Real, or Royal Road in Spanish, stretching 5,200 kilometres (3,200 miles).
 It began in Quito, Ecuador, passed through Cusco, and ended in what is now Tucumán, Argentina.

 Climbing by the Inca Trail